What Is Burnout?

 2. Be supportive

 Employees who feel supported by their managers are less likely to experience burnout.
 It includes assistance with challenging calls and regular quality assurance reviews with constructive feedback.
 In remote mode, call center monitoring tools can come in handy.
 For example, the Voiptime Cloud call center solution allows your managers to monitor agents in different ways.
-They can listen to live conversations in three modes (call center barging, hidden mode, call whispering) or listen to recorded calls and assess them.
+They can listen to live conversations in three modes (call center barging, hidden mode, and call whispering) or listen to recorded calls and assess them.
 Our customizable scoring cards allow them to assess the particular call, using your criteria and grades from 0 to 100.
 If your manager needs to leave a comment on the conversation, it’s also possible.
 These features will help you to provide your employees with the support and feedback they need so desperately.

 Encourage your agents in doing their job.
 Praise those who demonstrate soft skills: empathy, teamwork, problem-solving, adaptability, communication skills, and a high level of emotional intelligence.
 Combined with constructive feedback, encouragement can prevent them from burning out.